 For years, Marx Foods has been a high-end restaurant distributor but, in 2007, it began selling directly to consumers.
 In addition to mushrooms, Marx Foods has some wonderful and hard-to-find products such as game meat, seafood, wild produce, and much more.
 For wild mushrooms, they have morels, chanterelles, hen of the woods, enoki, and more.

 03 of 04

-This Canadian company has a large selection of fresh wild mushrooms from the west coast of Canada and the United States: morels, chanterelles, hedgehog, bear's tooth, trumpet, lobster and more.
-Pacific Rim Mushrooms also provides wild exotic greens such as fiddleheads and wild onions.
+This Canadian company has a large selection of fresh wild mushrooms from the west coast of Canada and the United States: morels, chanterelles, hedgehog, bear's tooth, trumpet, lobster, and more.
+Pacific Rim Mushrooms also provides unique greens such as fiddleheads and wild onions.
 Pacific Rim Mushrooms also has a number of mushroom-based recipes that use the mushrooms they sell.

 04 of 04

 Local Harvest is a marketplace for small farmers to sell directly to consumers.
 Some of the selections, such as fresh handpicked morels and freshly foraged chanterelle mushrooms, come directly from the farmers and are priced accordingly.
 Local Harvest is a good resource to see the seasonality of mushrooms, as certain mushrooms will be unavailable during certain seasons.